 Personalize Learning Devices

-- Provide district supported, individualized technology options when necessary.
+Practice: The district provides supported, individualized technology options when necessary.
 Options may include devices with increased memory to support assistive technology tools, a device with a larger screen, or a touch-screen device.
 An alternate or additional device (tablet or additional laptop) may be required in certain instances.

 Resources